 Award of Excellence, Art Saint Louis, 2018

 Deanne Row grew up in a family of graphic artists and jazz musicians, which certainly influenced her interest in the arts from an early age.
-Combining the clear concepts and processes of design with the improvisations of the jazz and blues around her, her lifelong love of representational portraits and figures has become more expressive as she explores new media and techniques.
+Combining the clarity of design with the improvisation of the jazz and blues around her, her lifelong love of representational portraits and figures has become more expressive as she explores new media and techniques.

 She studied French language and art at the Lycee Saint Exupery, in Bellegarde, France, then continued her focus on painting, drawing and art history at the Savannah College of Art and Design.
 While in college, she worked as a traditional candle carver to pay for art supplies; little did she know that wax would come back into her artistic life much later.

 After college, Deanne studied to become a Picture Framer certified in conservation techniques, and framed fine art for a decade before discovering encaustic painting in a client's gallery.
 She fell in love with the look and feel of the bees wax, which was different from the paraffin that she had used in candle carving.
 Bees wax has now found its way into almost all of her work, whether two or three dimensional

 As her picture framing work began to include building three-dimensional exhibition and museum displays, her artistic practice also expanded into creating assemblage pieces and sculpture.
 Of course, she still loves charcoal, oil and acrylic, and occasionally explores a theme in various media at the same time, to allow the techniques and color palettes of each to cross pollinate the others.

 This presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.